OpenBB-finance/design-system/README.md

 ## Publish

+### GitFlow

+We use [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow.
+Please, follow it strictly to keep a consistent versioning and release safety.

-### CHANGELOGs
+### Changesets And Changelogs

+We use [Changesets](https://github.com/changesets/changesets) to generate changelogs and bump versions.
+Also, commit messages are recommended to follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard.
+It's helpful for changelog generation with external tools.

-On every sufficient commit (fix, feat) you need to create a changeset.
+On every sufficient commit like `fix` or `feat` you need to create a changeset.
 Follow instructions in terminal, pick modified packages and bump versions:

 ```bash
 npx changeset
 ```

-Keep in mind that if you change code in `common` package, you need to bump version of all packages that depend on it.
+After that select `@openbb/ui` package, bump level, and add a short description of your changes (can be a commit message itself).
+You need to include generated .md file to your commit.

-### Test on Chromatic (will be removed after CI integration)
+### Test on Chromatic (TODO: CI integration)

 Before making a PR, please test your changes on Chromatic: